agileopennorthwest/agileopennorthwest.github.io/index.md

 Agile Open Northwest is limited to less than 300 participants.

 In addition to hosting our annual February conference about agile practices and techniques, Agile Open Northwest sponsors and hosts other events that focus on agile topics, use Open Space, and occur in the Northwest United States.
-One of these is just finished! {{ site.last-other-event-fullname }} was a one-day event held on Friday, September 16th, 2016 at the AXIS Pioneer Square in Seattle.
+One of these recently finished! {{ site.last-other-event-fullname }} was a one-day event held on Friday, September 16th, 2016 at the AXIS Pioneer Square in Seattle.
 You can find more details about the event, including the session notes, [here]({{ site.last-other-event-url }}).
 {: class="lead"}